-- Core learning: Our curriculum focuses on core skills utilized by landscape architects including design, construction, and planning components as well as the visual quality, theory, research, and technological aspects of the field. - Flexibility: Students in the MLA program have the flexibility to pursue one of six graduate certificates offered by the School of Architecture, or by selecting their own preferred elective courses that are approved by the LAUP Department. - Experiential Learning: MLA students engage with real communities and real clients throughout the core and elective curriculum, especially through their engagement with Texas Target Communities and their chosen internship program.
+• Core learning: Our curriculum focuses on core skills utilized by landscape architects including design, construction, and planning components as well as the visual quality, theory, research, and technological aspects of the field.

+• Flexibility: Students in the MLA program have the flexibility to pursue one of six graduate certificates offered by the School of Architecture, or by selecting their own preferred elective courses that are approved by the LAUP Department.

+• Experiential Learning: MLA students engage with real communities and real clients throughout the core and elective curriculum, especially through their engagement with Texas Target Communities and their chosen internship program.
-CORE CURRICULUM - 57 CREDITS

-MLA ELECTIVES - 12 CREDITS
+CORE CURRICULUM - 57 CREDITSMLA ELECTIVES - 12 CREDITSINTERNSHIP - 0-1 CREDITrenational content of the second sec

-INTERNSHIP - 0-1 CREDIT

-THE MLA CURRICULUM AT A GLANCE
+THE MLA CURRICULUM AT A GLANCE 2-YEAR TRACK

-2-YEAR TRACK